The AusNCP participated in a virtual OECD Peer Review in September 2021.

 Input from stakeholders is very important in demonstrating how an NCP functions in practice with respect to criteria and principals set in the OECD Procedural Guidance (OECD Guidelines, page 78).
 These include the OECD’s core criteria for functional equivalence (NCPs are visible, accountable, transparent, compatible with the Guidelines); and principles for handling complaints.

-The report is publicly released by the OECD and will also be published on the AusNCP website (visit our Contact Us page to subscribe).
-A list of stakeholder organisations present at the virtual sessions and submitting responses to the questionnaire is included in the final peer review report.
-However, comments in the report are not attributed to specific individuals or organisations.
+The report is expected to be publicly released by the OECD after March 2022 meeting of the Investment Committee.
+It will also be published on the AusNCP website (visit our Contact Us page to subscribe).
+A list of stakeholders present at the feedback sessions and who submitted written responses, will be included in the final report.
+However, comments in the report will not be attributed to specific individuals or organisations.

 Examples of other NCP Peer Review Reports can be found on the OECD Guidelines website.